pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

 {{< alert warning >}}
-Don't use the shell form for `ENTRYPOINT` - it won't work.
+Remember to use the JSON form for `ENTRYPOINT ["/app/myapp"]`, or it won't work.
 {{< /alert >}}

 ## Non-root user